vishnuchoudhary2822/javascript-emoji-picker/README.md

-# FG Emoji Picker - Emoji picker created with vanilla javascript
+# FG Emoji Picker - Emoji picker created with javascript
-This is the simplest to use emoji picker built with vanilla javascript.
+This is the simplest to use emoji picker built with javascript.

 ![](./screenshot.png "Vanilla Javascript Emoji Picker")